 WELCOME TO THE THIRD AGE PRESS WEBSITE & BLOG

 Third Age Press is an independent publishing company dedicated to providing books which recognise that the period of life after full-time, gainful employment and family responsibility can be a time of fulfillment and continuing development – a time of regeneration.
-All Third Age Press books are available by direct mail order through this website or on order from any good UK bookstore . . . or if you wish us to send the book with an invoice which can be paid by cheque please contact us on email@example.com to find the price, inclusive of postage.
+All Third Age Press books are available by direct mail order through this website.
+PLEASE NOTE – the PayPal logo is displayed on the CHECKOUT page but you can choose to pay as a GUEST if you do not wish to use a PayPal account.
+Also, if you wish us to send the book with an invoice which can be paid by cheque please contact us on email@example.com to find the price, inclusive of postage.

 THIRD AGE PRESS has MOVED.

 Our new address is 6 Belvedere Grove, London SW19 7RL.

 All other contact details remain the same.

 VARIETY IS THE SPICE OF LIFE: THE WORLDS OF ERIC MIDWINTER . . . the definitive biography of Eric Midwinter, U3A Founder (and so much more), by Professor Jeremy Hardie.
 Click on ‘BUY BOOKS’ for further details and to purchase.

 Douglas Miller, writing in the Journal of the Association of Cricket Statisticians says: Those of us privileged to review books for the Association (of Cricket Statisticians) should, on occasion, declare a special interest.
 I will have been one of many members who came to know Eric Midwinter during his years as our President.
 He was, and remains, a man of massive scholastic achievement, rich humour and personal warmth . . .
 I was delighted that Jeremy Hardie should have provided the chance to learn more of this remarkable polymath.